 With such a vibrant underwater world it’s no surprise that people travel from all over the world to get out on the water and go fishing.
 Tofino has a vibrant fishing scene for both locals and visitors.
 If you really want the full experience then you’ll need to take one of the many fishing charters Tofino has to offer.

-You can go for half day or full day excursions and your local skipper will be able to take you to all the best spots depending on exactly what type of fish you are looking for.
-As well as getting to fish some of the best waters in the world, you’ll also get amazing views as you travel passed the islands to your destination, plus you’re likely to see some wildlife on the journey.
+You can go for half-day or full-day excursions and your local skipper will be able to take you to all the best spots depending on exactly what type of fish you are looking for.
+As well as getting to fish in some of the best waters in the world, you’ll also get amazing views as you travel passed the islands to your destination, plus you’re likely to see some wildlife on the journey.

 Fishing enthusiasts should check out the Hatch at Tofino Resort + Marina for happy hour drink and to watch all of the fishing charters return for the day.
 There is a large scale at the end of the docks, which the patio overlooks, where proud fishermen come to weigh their catch at the end of the day.